jugshaurya/productive-weekday/README.md

 - add a now.json file
 - [server](https://productive-weekday-server.jugshaurya.now.sh)
-- Add a bulid command and directory to deploy to netlify
+- Add a bulid command and directory to deploy to netlify.

 ### What is D3 ?